LiyrAstroph/MICA2/docs/about.rst

   Schematic of the transfer function for a system that consists of discrete clouds.

-As an alternative option, ``mica2`` also supports several types of transfer functions
+As alternative options, ``mica2`` also supports several types of transfer functions

 - Top-hat transfer function.